Nucleosynthesis: Stellar nucleosynthesis

-The products of stellar nucleosynthesis are generally dispersed into the interstellar gas through mass loss episodes and the stellar winds of low mass stars.
-The mass loss events can be witnessed today in the planetary nebulae phase of low-mass star evolution, and the explosive ending of stars, called supernovae, of those with more than eight times the mass of the Sun.
+The products of stellar nucleosynthesis are generally dispersed into the through mass loss episodes and the of stars.
+The mass loss events can be witnessed today in the planetary nebula phase of star evolution, and the explosive ending of stars, called supernovae, of those with more than eight times the mass of the Sun.

 The first direct proof that nucleosynthesis occurs in stars was the astronomical observation that interstellar gas has become enriched with heavy elements as time passed.
 As a result, stars that were born from it late in the galaxy, formed with much higher initial heavy element abundances than those that had formed earlier.
-The detection of technetium in the atmosphere of a red giant star in 1952, by spectroscopy, provided the first evidence of nuclear activity within stars.
-Because technetium is radioactive, with a half-life much less than the age of the star, its abundance must reflect its recent creation within that star.
+The detection of technetium in the atmosphere of a star in 1952, by spectroscopy, provided the first evidence of nuclear activity within stars.
+Because technetium is radioactive, with a much less than the age of the star, its abundance must reflect its recent creation within that star.
 Equally convincing evidence of the stellar origin of heavy elements is the large overabundances of specific stable elements found in stellar atmospheres of asymptotic giant branch stars.
-Observation of barium abundances some 20–50 times greater than found in unevolved stars is evidence of the operation of the s-process within such stars.
+Observation of barium abundances some 20±– times greater than found in unevolved stars is evidence of the operation of the within such stars.
 Many modern proofs of stellar nucleosynthesis are provided by the isotopic compositions of stardust, solid grains that have condensed from the gases of individual stars and which have been extracted from meteorites.
-Stardust is one component of cosmic dust and is frequently called presolar grains.
-The measured isotopic compositions in stardust grains demonstrate many aspects of nucleosynthesis within the stars from which the grains condensed during the star's late-life mass-loss episodes.
+Stardust is one component of and is frequently called presolar grains.
+The measured isotopic compositions in stardust grains demonstrate many aspects of nucleosynthesis within the stars from which the grains condensed during the star's episodes.